Destiny Etiko: Early life and education

-Etiko was born in údi, a village located precisely in Enugu state, a southeastern geographical area of Nigeria occupied predominantly by the igbo people of Nigeria.

-Etiko received both her primary and secondary school education in Enugu State where she obtained her First School Leaving Certificate and the West African Senior School Certificate.
-Etiko in bid to obtain a university degree relocated to Anambra state then applied to study Theater Arts In Nnamdi Azikiwe University located in Awka.
-Etiko was accepted and granted admission and eventually graduated with a degree in Theater Arts.
+Etiko was born in Udi, a village in Enugu State, located in the southeastern region of Nigeria.
+She was born into the family of late Mr Anonde Etiko and Mrs Eucharia Etiko.
+She received both her primary and secondary school education in Zik Primary School and Queens School respectively in Enugu State.
+She is a Nollywood actress very popular for her curves.

 Career

-Etiko described in an interview with Vanguard, a Nigerian newspaper, that after registering with the Actors Guild of Nigeria she ventured into the Nigerian movie industry commonly known as Nollywood in 2011 and described her experience then as a difficult one because she had to combine her acting career with her school requirements as she was still a student at the time.
+Etiko described in an interview with Vanguard, that she ventured into the Nigerian movie industry (Nollywood) in 2011.
+She described her experience then as a difficult one because she had to combine her acting career with her school requirements as she was still a student in the tertiary institution at the time.
 Etiko's career received prominence after she featured in a movie titled Idemili which was produced in 2012 by Ernest Obi but was not released until 2014.
 Her role in the movie earned her a City People Entertainment Awards nomination.
 Before her role in the movie titled Idemili, Etiko had appeared in other movies although did not receive prominent roles in them.